Muukid/muTrueType/README.md

 * `uint8_m* flags` - the flag of each point, with a total array count of `point_count`.

-* `float* coords` - the coordinates of each point; even index are x-coordinates and odd index values are y-coordinates, with a total array count of `point_count * 2`.
+* `double* coords` - the coordinates of each point; even index are x-coordinates and odd index values are y-coordinates, with a total array count of `point_count * 2`.

-* `float* intersections` - an internally-used array for keeping tracks of intersections on a particular horizontal strip, with a total array count of `point_count`.
+* `double* intersections` - an internally-used array for keeping tracks of intersections on a particular horizontal strip, with a total array count of `point_count`.
 The contents of each element in this array are undefined.

 The following macros are defined for bitmasking the flags in a pixel glyph: